agile-developer/savings-goals/README.md

 an access-token and a number of days to go back, from today, to gather transactions and calculate a round-up value.
 It presents the user with some details of the account (UID, current balance) and also the round-up value calculated for all **eligible** transactions, for the given time-period.
-The user is presented with existing savings-goals associated with their account and given the option to choose one, to transfer the round-up amount to.
+The user is presented with existing savings-goals associated with their account, that have enough of a target, and given the option to choose one, to transfer the round-up amount to.
 If the transfer is successful, the program prints the updated savings-goal and exits.
 If the user chooses a value other than the options displayed, the program prints an appropriate message and also exits in this case.

 Basically, a single interaction of the program is good for one potential round-up and transfer.